grz0zrg/fsynth/README.md

 ##### Features

-- MIDI keyboard support, note-on/note-off messages, note frequency, velocity, MIDI channel and elapsed time are accessible in the fragment shader
+- MIDI keyboard support, list of MIDI parameters accessible in the fragment shader :
+  - note-on/note-off messages
+  - note frequency
+  - velocity / release velocity
+  - aftertouch
+  - pitch bend
+  - CC74
+  - MIDI channel
+  - elapsed time since the key was pressed
 - Polyphony is automatically detected from the GPU capabilities (704 notes with a GeForce GTX 970 GPU, 16 notes is the minimum, maximum notes depend on the GPU capability/shader complexity)
+- Multidimensional Polyphonic Expression (MPE) support
-- Hot plugging of MIDI devices are supported,
+- Hot plugging of MIDI devices

-- MIDI enabled shader inputs
+If you need to control more parameters, see OSC below.

 ## OSC